Spring Drum Retreat: 10-12 October 2025

 Valanga will kick off our camp with his joyful vocal and kalimba melodies.

-♪ Drum with Bouba, Moh and Guests
+♪ Drum with Bouba, Moh, Simon and Guests

 Such a great opportunity to learn from some of Australia’s best players and teachers.